aipros/aipros-rust-ml/README.md

 # aipros-rust-ml

-This is a basic example demonstrating the use
+This is a basic example demonstrating the use of Rust and Linfa to perform logistic regre